xnafan/GeometrySolution/README.md

 The Geometry Solution will consist of:
 * Windows Forms UI which allows the user to draw lines on a Panel using the mouse and deleting them in a listbox
-* REST service (ASP.NET Web API) which has the CRUD functionality (not yet implemented)
+* REST service (ASP.NET Web API) which has the CRUD functionality
-* Data Access Layer (class library talking to MS SQL Server using Dapper) (not yet implemented)
+* Data Access Layer (class library talking to MS SQL Server using Dapper)

 <img width="677" alt="image" src="https://user-images.githubusercontent.com/3811290/197964168-0d438c1e-43ea-4deb-ab25-f9a38505d945.png">